CarloLucibello/GraphNeuralNetworks.jl/docs/src/api/conv.md

 # Convolutional Layers

 Many different types of graphs convolutional layers have been proposed in the literature.
-Choosing the right layer for your application can bould involve a lot of exploration.
+Choosing the right layer for your application could involve a lot of exploration.
 Some of the most commonly used layers are the [`GCNConv`](@ref) and the [`GATv2Conv`](@ref).
 Multiple graph convolutional layers are typically stacked together to create a graph neural network model
 (see [`GNNChain`](@ref)).